 The project team is engaging WorkBC Centres, employers and social entrepreneurs in at minimum two regions on Vancouver Island and the Lower Mainland to generate temporary paid work placements in ESEs for barriered youth.
 Referrals of youth for ESE placements would come from WorkBC Centres while partnering mainstream employers would be involved in both the development and identification of ESE employment opportunities that would provide effective transitional experience and skill development for their prospective employees.
 Post-placement, the employer partners will be involved with interviewing youth to assess their job readiness and considering them for permanent positions in their workplaces.

-The project aims to recruit at minimum 225 youth in a series of cohorts—75 youth in the study group that would be offered placements and 150 youth in a comparison group that would not be offered ESE placements but would continue to receive any WorkBC programs and services for which they are eligible.
+The project aims to recruit at minimum 75 youth to participate in placements with local social enterprises, to be compared against the experiences of a similar number of youth in a comparison group that would not be offered ESE placements but will continue to access any WorkBC programs and services for which they are eligible.